quchen/voron/buildlog.md

 I also did some wiring cleanup in the electronics compartment and installed the frontal skirts.
 The next print will be the back and left side skirts.

+# 2022-11-27

+## Ground your frame, dumbass

+**Note to the past.** The 24Vcc wire loosened when doing the wiring and settled against the frame when I reassembled it.
+Nothing happened, but had it grounded itself through me that wouldn’t have been a lot of fun, neither for me nor for the electronics.

+## Manual fans again

+Enabled manual fans for the electronics compartment again, for two main reasons:

+1. The motor drivers don’t have their temperature monitored.
+They should get some constant cooling though.
+Basing the Octopus-facing fan on its MCU temperature simply uses the wrong temperature measurement.
+2. It’s annoying to have the fans go on and off, much more so than them running at a constant 25% or so.